Kroc/pling-z80/docs/pling!.md

 The data stack is always separate from the function return stack and any other implementation-specific stacks.

-Values returned by functions are being pushed on to the data stack, ergo a function can return more than one value:
+Words returned by functions are being pushed on to the data stack, ergo a function can return more than one word:

     fn potatoes :
         1
         2
     ;

-When we call a function with a parameter, such as `echo`, what we are really saying is that `echo` will print the result on top of the stack of what the following value / function evaluates to.
+When we call a function with a parameter, such as `echo`, what we are really saying is that `echo` will print the result on top of the stack of what the following word / function evaluates to.

     echo sir_lancelots_favourite_colour